Pros vs. Joes

-The villainously infamous island green par-3 17th, barely much more than a wedge shot these days, is the toughest par-3 under 150 yards in the two decades of the ShotLink era, averaging just a click over par.
+The villainously infamous island green par-3 17th, barely much more than a wedge shot these days, is the toughest par 3 under 150 yards in the two decades of the ShotLink era, averaging just a click over par.
 And yet its green-in-regulation average is the highest on the course and its average proximity to the hole barely differs from any other similar length shot on tour.
 Like so much of the Stadium Course, the 17th haunts not for what it actually ends up being but instead for what it might be.
 In many cases, that easy “3” can be a double or even a quad.
-Last year, there were 66 balls in the water at the Players Championship, or about one of every seven attempts that week.
-There were 11 “Other”s recorded at the 17th in 2021, almost twice as many as any other hole on the course.
-No other hole on tour had as many bizarrely over-par scores as the 17th, save Dye’s other diabolical 17th hole par-3, the one at Kiawah’s Ocean Course for the PGA Championship.
+In 2021, there were 66 balls in the water at the Players Championship, or about one of every seven attempts that week.
+In 2022, wicked winds and nasty weather meant tour pros made 30 double bogeys and 14 "others."
+Compare that to 17 made on holes 1 through 16 for the entire tournament.
+All told, 64 balls found the water on this hole in 2022.

 For resort guests and other public access players, the 17th is such a carnival ride that it should come with its own “I survived” T-shirts.
 Barfield, the TPC Sawgrass caddie, calls it a mind game that starts long before they get to the tee box.
 “When they hit their third shot on 16 and start looking over at 17, that’s when they start getting nervous,” he said.
 “You see the swings change a lot on 17.
 It’s like they’re trying to control everything, their swing, their emotions, all of it.